 Queen Mary University of London (QMUL) is the only campus-based university in central London.
-This makes it a particularly attractive choice for disabled students who wish to study at an institution renowned internationally for the quality of its teaching and research, as illustrated by our recent elevation into the Russell Group of leading universities.
+This makes it a particularly attractive choice for disabled students who wish to study at an institution renowned internationally for the quality of its teaching and research, as illustrated by our inclusion into the Russell Group of leading universities.

 This page provides an overview of the facilities at the QMUL for students with disabilities, but please do not hesitate to contact the Disability and Dyslexia Service for more information.
 Our contact details can be found here.

-Much of the Mile End campus, including all of the Student Village, has been built within the last twenty-five years and has good accessibility for disabled people; some of the older buildings are more problematic, although QMUL is committed to ensuring that all of its facilities are fully accessible.
+Much of the Mile End campus, including all of the Student Village, has been built relatively recently and has good accessibility for disabled people; some of the older buildings are more problematic, although QMUL is committed to ensuring that all of its facilities are fully accessible.
 The Disability and Dyslexia Service has been working closely with the Projects Office since 2008 on an ongoing programme of work to eliminate any barriers to access for disabled people; this year, for example, we have been looking at improving access into the Queens’ Building.
 In the event that an issue with accessing any part of the university’s campuses becomes apparent QMUL will endeavour to resolve this as a matter of urgency.

 Accommodation on campus

 If your disabilities substantially affect your mobility then you may be eligible for priority with on-campus accommodation.
 Please see here for more information about campus accommodation for disabled students.
 Accommodation may not be available for clearing applicants because of high demand.
 A small amount of campus accommodation is adapted for wheelchair users or those who require personal assistance, (i.e. 24-hour care).

 Housing Services can also provide further information on accessible accommodation.

 Support from other departments at Queen Mary University of London (QMUL)